 Growing up in Guatemala, Werner Ruiz always felt a connection to the U.S., often traveling with his grandmother to visit family in America.

-In 2000, he moved to the U.S. His father was already a U.S. citizen so the younger Ruiz obtained a work permit and became a resident.
+In 2000, he moved to the United States.
+His father was already a citizen so the younger Ruiz obtained a work permit and became a resident.
 Eventually, that turned into becoming a permanent resident.

 Even as a child, he was familiar with English, thanks to a global animated superstar of the rodent variety.